Can you ever really solve your own problems?

 Is that philosophical question, or what?

-The first step to working with me, and getting your problem solved is booking a consult.
+The first step to getting your problem solved is booking a consult.

-When people book a consultation, I start gathering information, my gears are spinning from the first contact.
+When people book a consultation, I start gathering information about the project goals, my gears are spinning from the first contact.
 The investigation starts right away!

 Once the ink is dry on the contract, we get to work!